ProxioDev/ValioBungee/README.md

 ![image](https://limework.net/logo.png)

-## Notice: about older versions of redis than redis 6
+## Notice: about older versions of redis than redis 6.2

-Due increasing issues with people running older version of redis, now within next updates redisbungee will stop working on any version running below redis 6.
+As of now Version 0.6.4-SNAPSHOT is only supporting redis 6.2 and above!

 ## Compiling